abtion/guidelines/tools_and_services/access_and_permissions.md

 - To give a better overview, members should not get granted permissions directly on any pipeline or app.
 - Developers must have a "member" role in the team.
 - Abtion's admin and the client's Heroku account must have "admin" role in the team.
+- Abtion's admin will not be used for normal usage during development.
+The usage will be limited to admin-restricted action's such as granting and removing permissions.

 You can request access to teams through Slack #access-and-permissions.